-school system not necessarily as teachers and are important for the equilibrium outcomes of our counterfactuals.
-They allow us to capture the effect of wages on the extensive margin.
+school system as private school teachers, unemployed teachers, or in different occupations.
+They are important for the equilibrium outcomes of our counterfactuals, since they allow us to capture the effect of wages on the extensive margin.
 We estimate the number of potential teachers by using the number of licensed teachers and the number of teachers who quit in the previous five years.
-We find that there are an additional 30.9% of teachers who are qualified but not teaching.
+We find that 30.9% of the teacher pool does not work in the public school system.
 See Appendix A.1 for details on the construction of potential teachers and robustness checks.